TheFlash2k/CTFd-Player-CLI/README.md

 # Auto-CTFd
-A simple set of scripts I made to auto my workflow.
+A simple utility that allows interacting with CTFd easier, submitting flags, downloading challenges, all from the CLI.
+The only thing you'll need to do is generate a token.